UoY-RoboStar/robocert-evaluation/foraging/README.md

    no action for manually regenerating the CSP output).
 3. In `csp-gen/timed/robocert/pkg`, corresponding `.csp` files will appear.
    Open these in FDR4 or `refines` to check assertions.
+4. If there are any mentions of missing CSP files, try pressing the cog icon next to 'CSP' in the toolbar to generate CSP for the RoboChart models.